kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

 - Generic factories and type-safe creation
 - Lazy loading with `ValueOf<T>` for performance optimization

-### Best Practices
+Best Practices:

-#### Keep Components Small and Focused
+Components Small and Focused:

-**Why this matters**: Small components are easier to test, understand, and reuse.
+Why this matters: Small components are easier to test, understand, and reuse.
 Each component should have a single responsibility.

-**Beginner Tip**: If your component is doing too many things, break it apart.
+Beginner Tip: If your component is doing too many things, break it apart.
 Ask yourself: "What is this component's one job?"

-**Good Example**:
+Good Example:

 ===! ":fontawesome-brands-java: Java"